 Jaisalmer The Golden City

 Jaisalmer, Rajasthan is a panoramic beauty.
 The Golden City is located at the heart of the Thar Desert.
 The huge ocean of yellow sand looks like the folds of a smooth silk cloth wrapped all around it.
-The architecture of the place is defined by the same golden sandstone.
+The same golden sandstone defines the architecture of this place.

 The stunning sunset captured from the sand dunes

 We visited Jaisalmer in the month of November.
-Delhi to Jaisalmer distance is around 750 Kms and takes a minimum of about 15 hours.
-We being laidback travellers try not to drive for more than 7 hours a day.
-Our kiddo also starts getting restless in the confines of the car after a few so have to take regular stops, which extend our travel time further.
-So we always try to break our journeys midway by taking a stopover at a place for the night so that we can hit the road fresh and alert first thing in the morning.
+Delhi to Jaisalmer distance is around 800 Kms and it took us about 15 hours to drive there.
+Our kiddo also starts getting restless in the confines of the car after a few hours so we have to take regular stops, which extend our travel time further.
+Also we, being laid back travellers, always try to break long journeys midway by taking a stopover at a place for the night so that we can hit the road fresh and alert first thing in the morning.
 This time while going to Jaisalmer we took a pit stop at Jodhpur.